Five Benefits of Rituals27 comments

 1. Rituals bring your awareness and attention to the present moment

 Rituals create a slight or long pause in the day to focus on our intentions.
 They can be very fast, like kissing your mate goodbye as you leave the house.
 Or long — like a graduation.
 We focus for a moment on what is most precious to us in life.
 Our attention embraces it with our energy to take action.

 2. It is an action step that gets you focused on action steps

 Rituals like taking time each morning to set a daily intention, and at night to review the day, are action steps.
 We are engaging in action for a conscious purpose: to live the way we want to live.
 Taking these moments are important, since during them we are usually and necessarily committing to more action steps.
-If our intention in the morning is to be nice to our crabby boss, then we will be more likely to follow that up with action.
+If our intention in the morning is to not let anxiety take over our day, then we will be more likely to follow that up with action.
 If we review our day and realize that we created unnecessary waste, we can follow that they next day by making different choices.